-Rolex Grand Slam of Eventing: everything you need to know
+Rolex Grand Slam of Eventing: the $350,000 prize Oliver Townend could win at Badminton

 Have any other riders come close to winning it?

 Yes.
-Four other riders have won two legs of the Rolex Grand Slam, but fallen at the final hurdle.
+Four other riders have won two legs of the Rolex Grand Slam, but fallen at the final hurdle – and one of them, Oliver himself, has been in that position twice before this 2024 attempt.

 In 2006 Australia’s Andrew Hoy took Kentucky on Master Monarch and Badminton on Moonfleet.
 He led until the showjumping at Burghley, but 12 faults in the final phase meant he and Moonfleet ended up second behind Lucinda Fredericks on Headley Britainnia.